Edwin R. A. Seligman

-Edwin Robert Anderson Seligman (1861–1939), was an American economist who spent his entire academic career at Columbia University in New York City.
+Edwin Robert Anderson Seligman (1861–1939) was an American economist who spent his entire academic career at Columbia University in New York City.
 Seligman is best remembered for his pioneering work involving taxation and public finance.
 His principles for a progressive federal income tax were adopted by Congress after the passage of the Sixteenth Amendment.
 A prolific scholar and teacher, his students had great influence on the fiscal architecture of postcolonial nations.
 He served as an influential founding member of the American Economics Association.

 Early life

-Edwin Seligman was born April 25, 1861 in New York City, the son of the banker Joseph Seligman.
+Edwin Seligman was born April 25, 1861, in New York City, the son of the banker Joseph Seligman.
+His family was Jewish.
 He was tutored by Horatio Alger and had a broad facility for languages.

 Seligman attended Columbia University at fourteen and graduated in 1879 with an AB Seligman continued his studies in Europe, attending courses for three years at the universities of Berlin, Heidelberg, Geneva, and Paris.
 He earned his MA and LLB degrees in 1885 and successfully defended a PhD in 1885.
 He later was awarded a LL.D. in 1904.

-Career
+Academic career

 Seligman spent his entire academic career at Columbia University, first joining as a lecturer in 1885.
 He was made an adjunct professor of political economy in 1888.
 He became the first McVickar Professor of Political Economy at the same university in 1904, a position which he occupied until 1931.

 Seligman's academic work dealt largely with matters of taxation and public finance, and he was regarded as a leading proponent of the progressive income tax.
 He also taught courses at Columbia in the field of economic history.